Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Point estimation of random mixing measures

 \partitle{Truncation of mixing measures.} In practice, truncating the mixing measure $G$ can accelerate computation, improve convergence and simplify implementation \citep{ishwaran2001gibbs}.
-Specifically, we can use the following truncated version of $G$: $\bar{G} = \sum_{k=1}^K \alpha_k \delta_{\theta_k}$ with $0 < K < \infty$.
-Ideally, we want to choose the largest feasible value of $K$ to minimize the approximation error introduced by truncation.
-We then approximate the distance between two measures by the distance between the truncated versions, i.e., $\mathcal{D}(G_1, G_2) \approx \mathcal{D}(\bar{G}_1, \bar{G}_2)$.
+Specifically, we can use the following truncated version of $G$: $\bar{G} = \sum_{k=1}^K \alpha_k \delta_{\theta_k}$ with $0 < K < \infty$. {From Theorem 1 in \citet{ishwaran2001gibbs}, we can choose the truncation level based on the moments of the random weights.
+For example, under a Dirichlet process prior on $G$, we can choose $K$ such that $(\alpha_0/(\alpha_0+1))^{K-1}$ is small enough ($\alpha_0$ is the concentration parameter).} Ideally, we want to choose the largest feasible value of $K$ to minimize the approximation error introduced by truncation.
+We then approximate the distance between two measures by the distance between the truncated versions, i.e., $\mathcal{D}(G_1, G_2) \approx \mathcal{D}(\bar{G}_1, \bar{G}_2)$. {Alternatively, one could proceed with random truncation as discussed in~\cite{griffin2016adaptive} or use a slice sampler~\citep{kalli2011slice}.
+Any alternative method could be used, as long as it provides a posterior Monte Carlo sample of the mixing measure .
+Moreover, the proposed approach does not require matching truncation levels across Monte Carlo samples.
+Under marginal MCMC~\citep{neal2000markov}, the algorithm can proceed with the empirical distribution of an imputed sample from $G$.
+Under a marginal algorithm, the latter can be generated. }

-\partitle{Point estimate of the density function and partition.} A point estimate of the mixing measure $\Gh$, implies a point estimate of the density by convolution of $\Gh$ with the kernel $f$, $ \Fh = f * \Gh. $ To estimate the partition, we determine the cluster membership indicator $c_i$ for a data point $i$ by maximum a posteriori (MAP) estimation:
+\partitle{Point estimate of the density function and partition.} A point estimate of the mixing measure $\Gh$, implies {a} point estimate of the density by convolution with the kernel as $ \Fh = f * \Gh. $ To estimate the partition, we determine the cluster membership indicator $z_i$ by maximum a posteriori (MAP):